Sasporta/Companies-TypeScript/README.md

-# company-hierarchy-service-ts
+# Hierarchy Service Backend

-A service that manages company hierarch
+A service that manages company hierarchy

 ## Technologies